maxplanck-ie/snakepipes/docs/content/setting_up.rst

 Development installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you wish to modify snakePipes you can install it via pip, using our `GitHub repository <https://github.com/maxplanck-ie/snakepipes>`__ .
+If you wish to modify snakePipes you can install it via pip from within a conda environment, using our `GitHub repository <https://github.com/maxplanck-ie/snakepipes>`__ .

 .. code:: bash

+    conda create -n snakepipes python=3.7 snakemake pandas graphviz fuzzywuzzy
+    conda activate snakepipes
-    pip install --user --upgrade git+https://github.com/maxplanck-ie/snakepipes@develop
+    pip install --upgrade git+https://github.com/maxplanck-ie/snakepipes@develop

 Instead of providing the URL to ``pip``, you can also `clone <https://help.github.com/articles/cloning-a-repository/>`__ our `GitHub repository <https://github.com/maxplanck-ie/snakepipes>`__ on your computer, and modify the code before running snakePipes.
 Please see :doc:`advanced_usage` for more information on how to modify and extend snakePipes workflows.

-.. note:: There is a difference between installing via conda or installing via pip.
-The python  installation from user's ``$PATH`` is ignored when installing via conda (first method) while is considered when installing via pip.
-You must use the ``--develop`` option later when you run ``snakePipes createEnvs``.

-.. note:: Using the --user argument would install the program into ``~/.local/bin/``.
-So make sure to have it in your $PATH before executing any workflow.

 Testing whether the installation went fine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~